Will Virginia cover the spread vs. West Virginia? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The 67.2 points per game the Cavaliers record are only 2.4 more points than the Mountaineers allow (64.8).
+- The Mountaineers' 76 points per game last year were 15.5 more points than the 60.5 the Cavaliers allowed.

-- When Virginia totals more than 64.8 points, it is 2-1 against the spread and 3-0 overall.
+- When it scored more than 60.5 points last season, West Virginia went 16-11 against the spread and 18-11 overall.

 Bet on this or any college basketball matchup at BetMGM